 One year later, there were still significant differences from baseline in the mean levels of leptin (P<0.001), peptide YY (P<0.001), cholecystokinin (P=0.04), insulin (P=0.01), ghrelin (P<0.001), gastric inhibitory polypeptide (P<0.001), and pancreatic polypeptide (P=0.002).

-All of these changes would be expected to facilitate weight regain, the researchers said, except the change in pancreatic polypeptide, which reduces food intake.
+All of these changes would be expected to facilitate weight regain, the researchers said, except for the change in a pancreatic polypeptide, which reduces food intake.
 Weight regain had begun in these participants although they still had an overall net weight loss from the beginning of the study.

 Proietto and colleagues also found a significant increase in subjective appetite with weight loss.
-Mean ratings of hunger, desire, and urge to eat, and prospective consumption were significantly higher at both 10 and 62 weeks than at baseline, they reported (P<0.001).
+Mean ratings of hunger, desire, and urge to eat, and prospective consumption was significantly higher at both 10 and 62 weeks than at baseline, they reported (P<0.001).

-“In obese persons who have lost weight, multiple compensatory mechanisms encouraging weight gain, which persistsfor at least one year, must be overcome in order to maintain weight loss,” they wrote.
+“In obese persons who have lost weight, multiple compensatory mechanisms encouraging weight gain, which persists for at least one year, must be overcome in order to maintain weight loss,” they wrote.
 “These mechanisms would be advantageous for a lean person in an environment where food was scarce, but in an environment in which energy-dense food is abundant and physical activity is largely unnecessary, the high rate of relapse after weight loss is not surprising.”